mahimavuduta/Mini_Compiler/README.md

 ---

 ## 📄 License
-Developed as a Minor Project for academic purposes at CBIT (Autonomous), Hyderabad.
+Developed as a Project for academic purposes at CBIT (Autonomous), Hyderabad.
 Not for commercial use.